abentele/PhotosExporter/Readme.md

 Currently the program doesn't have any arguments and no user interface (I've started to work on it, but it's far from being usable).

-It reads photos from the System Photos Library, not any other Photos Library.

-Currently only photos from albums are exported.
-Photos which are not assigned to albums are not exported.
-See issue #12.

 To use it:
 * create a YAML file ~/Library/Application Support/PhotosExporter/PhotosExporter.yaml and edit the content, e.g.:
 ```